zetapii/Subset-Sum-Enumeration/README.md

 ### Problem Statement

 The Subset Sum Problem (SSP) is a classic decision problem in computer science.
-Given a multiset $ S$ of integers and a target sum $T$, the problem asks whether any subset of the integers sums precisely to $T$.
+Given a multiset $S$ of integers and a target sum $T$, the problem asks whether any subset of the integers sums precisely to $T$.
 Our objective is to identify and list all subsets whose sum equals $T$.

 ### Task